-15 Related parties
+13 Related parties

 The Operator of the Company is InfraRed Capital Partners Limited ("IRCP").
 IRCP has been appointed as the Operator of the Company by the General Partner, Infrastructure Investments General Partner Limited, a sister subsidiary of IRCP.
-IRCP is responsible for the day-to-day operations of Infrastructure Investments (Roads) Limited.
+IRCP is responsible for the day-to-day operations of Infrastructure Investments Betjeman (Holdco) Limited.

 IRCP is 80% owned by Sun Life Financial Inc. (together with its subsidiaries and joint ventures, "Sun Life").
 IRCP is a distinct business under SLC Management, the alternatives asset manager of Sun Life.
-The additional 20% may be acquired by Sun Life under a put and call framework agreed with the IRCP owners, exercisable after 2024 and 2025.
+The additional 20% may be acquired by Sun Life under a put and call framework, exercisable after four and five years respectively.